Art Show Rules

 • Tables are 3ft by 30 inches for $20 each.

-• All payments to the artists for pieces sold are by corporate check.
-We reserve the right to withhold funds previously owed to FurFest from any payment due the artist.
+• Payments for items sold are made by corporate check as possible.
+International Artists should look for an email with additional options closer to convention.
+Midwest FurFest reserves the right to withhold funds previously owed to Midwest FurFest from any payment due the artist.

 Art Show Hours